Thursday, 25 January 2018

 About ME Advocates Ireland (MEAI)

-ME Advocates Ireland (MEAI) are a volunteer group who are committed to changing the healthcare provision for those with ME in Ireland by promoting greater understanding and education re ME in the general public, medical profession and health services, the HSE and Dept of health and others, with the aim of bettering conditions for people with ME.
+ME Advocates Ireland (MEAI) founded in 2017, are a non-profit volunteer advocacy group who are committed to changing the healthcare provision for those with ME in Ireland by promoting greater understanding and education re ME in the general public, medical profession and health services, the HSE and Dept of health and others, with the aim of bettering conditions for people with ME.

-The aims of this blog page and our other media pages are to share useful & helpful information about ME; to let people know when ME Advocates Ireland (MEAI), and others, are planning and holding ME related events, surveys, and other.
+The aims of this web page and our other media pages linked below are to share correct information about Myalgic Encephalomyelitis (ME) and Severe Myalgic Encephalomyelitis, and about healthcare around ME, as well as links to useful services, including welfare and community services; to let people know when ME Advocates Ireland (MEAI), and other ME organisations, are planning and holding ME related events and surveys.

 Our pages can also be a place for people affected by ME to share experiences and provide valuable feedback which gives us an evidence base from which we work.